 The Axion is fitted between the wheelchair headrest and the hardware.

-Attach the headrest to the ball of the Axion.
+Once fully rated left or right, you will be able to attach the headrest to the ball of the Axion.

 Mount the Axion to the headrest hardware.